collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 This is fine, but imagine if there were multiple people all working on a repo and all of them were going into files and making changes and saving them.
 It wouldn't be very practical.
 For instance, how would you give feedback?

-There is a better way to make changes.
+There is a way to make changes that enables you to switch between multiple tasks the way that you need to to collaborate and do code review.

 </td></tr>